cyrustang147/Why-K-fold-CV-fails-in-financial-ML/README.md

 1. **Non-IID data (autocorrelation/regime shifts).**
 2. **Repeated testing/model selection bias** (re-using the same set of data in both training and validation).

-* Our return generator uses an AR(2) process with parameters switching slowly but randomly.
-As the parameters are stable locally, predictivity is high near the training set and very low far in the future.
-This produces the non-iid property of financial data.
-(Practically, regime shifts (eg, bull/bear markets) are very common in finance as well)
+* Our return generator is based on an AR(2) process whose parameters switch slowly and randomly over time.
+As these parameters remain locally stable, the process is predictable in the short term (near the training data) but becomes unpredictable in the long term (far into the future).
+This captures the non-IID nature of financial data.
+* In practice, financial markets often behave the same way.
+For example, through regime shifts such as bull and bear markets, where dynamics are stable within a regime but change abruptly when the regime shifts.
 * Our Keras model trained with access to *both past and future* return data, causing some training data to be reused in validation.
 This demonstrates the second point above.
 * This repo contains: simulator, feature builder, Keras model, K-fold CV loop, and holdout test.